nasa-jpl/ION-DTN/gh-pages/docs/ION-Guide.md

-This option causes ION to be built using svr4 shared memory as the pervasive shared-memory management mechanism. svr4 shared memory is selected by default when ION is built for any platform other than MinGW, VxWorks 5.4, or RTEMS.
+This option causes ION to be built using svr4 shared memory as the pervasive shared-memory management mechanism. svr4 shared memory is selected by default when ION is built for any platform other than VxWorks 5.4 or RTEMS.
 (For these latter operating systems all memory is shared anyway, due to the absence of a protected-memory mode.)

 `POSIX_NAMED_SEMAPHORES`

-Starting with version 4.1.3, POSIX named semaphores is selected by default when ION is built for any platform other than MinGW (for which Windows event objects are used), VxWorks 5.4 (for which VxWorks native semaphores are the default choice), or RTEMS (for which POSIX semaphores are the default choice).
+Starting with version 4.1.3, POSIX named semaphores is selected by default when ION is built for any platform other than VxWorks 5.4 (for which VxWorks native semaphores are the default choice) or RTEMS (for which POSIX semaphores are the default choice).

 `POSIX_SEMAPHORES`